 Let’s be honest, the amount of knowledge we have is very little.
 We think we know much but in actuality, we don’t.

-Secondly, even the things people have tried, they haven’t been persistent enough in their efforts or flexible enough to take feedback and modify their strategy.
+Secondly, even with the things people have tried, they haven’t been persistent enough in their efforts or flexible enough to take feedback and modify their strategy.

-It’s a basic life-lesson that we used as a child.
+It’s a basic life lesson that we used as a child.

 When we were learning to walk or ride a bicycle, we fell or lost balance countless times, didn’t we?

 We just invested our efforts over and over again.
 There was no question of “if it’s possible or not”.
 We learned from our pain of falling, observed and learned from others who were walking

 That is the basic life lesson and the key to producing results in any area of your life.

 Be dynamic and flexible in your thinking while having the patience to go through the process of learning.

 Avoid coming to conclusions too early.
 That will only limit your thinking.
 Instead, become a possibility thinker.
 Ask yourself, “What else can I do?”, “What more options do I have?”, “How can I create more options and possibilities?”.